askST: What is far-right extremist ideology and how did a S’porean teen become radicalised?

 He often went by the moniker GypsyCrusader.
 He has been calling for a race war, and also espouses white supremacist and neo-Nazi rhetoric, said ISD.

-In 2021, a United States court sentenced Miller to 41 months in jail for illegally possessing firearms – after the FBI took his threats seriously and raided his home in Florida.
+In 2021, a United States court sentenced Miller to 41 months in jail for illegally possessing firearms – after the Federal Bureau of Investigation took his threats seriously and raided his home in Florida.

 Prosecutors said he had amassed a large following of 42,000 people on social media, and he encouraged them to spread hate, US news station NBC6 reported.